We Analyse, We Question, We Think, We Imagine, We Evaluate.

 “We engaged them to work on a youth targetted music project.
 They suggested specialist input might help.
 They ran a co-creation process with DJs, club promoters, music journalists.
 The work evolved significantly and sailed through research”

-“It was a great presentation today, thanks Rick.
+“It was a great presentation today, thanks.
 I was excited, inspired and also a little scared- it reminded me of the need to aim really high with this.
 A great call to arms!”

 Royal Academy of Arts